automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Trinisaura.md

 # Trinisaura
-## Description: The first ornithopod ever to be discovered in Antarctica.
+## The first ornithopod ever to be discovered in Antarctica.